eslib/eslib/README.md

 ## How it works

-Extending bultin types is straight-forward (just add a method/object on it or its prototype), so all we need to do is ensure that the extension is done safely (ie. it doesn't conflict with other extensions, or override native functionality in a backwards-incompatible way).
+Extending built-in types is straight-forward (just add a method/object on it or its prototype), so all we need to do is ensure that the extension is done safely (i.e. it doesn't conflict with other extensions, or override native functionality in a backwards-incompatible way).
 There are a few approaches I could have taken to enforce API compatibility:

 1. A static type system (TypeScript, Flow, or Closure annotations)
 2. Semver, like what NPM does at the package level